 Tech Sales Job Descriptions Explained

 In a certain sense, it’s pretty simple.
-However, excluding managerial roles, there are two types of tech sales jobs, those related to sales development (it’s possible to get sales development jobs with minimal experience) and those related to actual sales, closing deals, etc (typically known as an Account Executive).
+However, excluding managerial roles, there are two types of tech sales jobs: those related to sales development (it’s possible to get sales development jobs with minimal experience) and those related to actual sales, closing deals, etc (typically known as an Account Executive).

 But within these two categories, there is an astonishing amount of variety.